-In addition to parish ministry in very diverse settings, Cutié has entered millions of homes throughout the world with his television and radio talk shows, as well as, columns in the press.
-In October of 1998, he became the first clergy person of any faith tradition to host a daily “talk-show” as part of a major network on international television.
+Father Albert Cutié (also known as “Padre Alberto”) has entered millions of homes throughout the world with his television and radio talk shows, as well as newspaper columns.
+In October of 1998, he became the first clergy person of any religious tradition to host a daily “talk-show” as part of a network on commercial international television.
 He produced hundreds of talk shows with the Telemundo Network (NBCUniversal/Comcast) and became one of the most recognized names in Spanish-language television.
-His compassionate style earned him the title, "Father Oprah" and many Latinos throughout the United States often refer to him as “Padre Oprah”; a title used in headlines by the NY Times and Newsweek.
-After three seasons and hundreds of episodes, he continued to host weekly talk-shows, HABLANDO CLARO CON EL PADRE ALBERTO, on the international network EWTN and ABRE TU ALMA CON EL PADRE ALBERTO in South Florida.
-He also produced an English-language talk-show in New York City in 2011.
+His compassionate and earnest style earned him the title, "Father Oprah" and many Latinos throughout the United States often refer to him as “Padre Oprah”; a title conferred by the NY Times and Newsweek.
+After three seasons, he continued to host a variety weekly television talk-shows, HABLANDO CLARO CON EL PADRE ALBERTO, on the international network EWTN and ABRE TU ALMA CON EL PADRE ALBERTO in South Florida.
+He also hosted an English-language talk-show in New York City in 2011 entitled, “Father Albert”.

-Father Albert occasionally appears on news networks and other media outlets to speak on a variety of social and controversial issues, especially topics revolving around justice, faith, and religion.
-In addition to his work on television, he has served as a parish priest, pastor, and administrator in a variety of large and smaller churches.
-Cutié served as the CEO and General Director of Pax Catholic Communications (a multi-media organization and the home of Radio Peace and Radio Paz in Miami) from 2001 until 2009, where he was involved in the administrative aspects of media work, including management and on-air talent; responsible for leading a team of 50 staff members and over 100 volunteers.
-This unique role led him to develop a special capacity for fund-raising, marketing, and development of multi-media ministries.
-He was honored to be among the first Latinos to serve as a Trustee of the American Bible Society.
+In addition to his work on television, he has been a parish priest, pastor, and administrator in several parishes, non-profits and service organizations both in and out of the church world for almost 25 years.
+He served as the CEO and General Director of Pax Catholic Communications (a multi-media organization and the home of Radio Peace and Radio Paz in Miami) from 2001 until 2009, where he was involved in the administrative aspects of media work, managing, and leading a team of 50 staff members and over 100 volunteers.
+This unique role led him to develop a special capacity for fund-raising, marketing, and a unique understanding of Latino and other minority markets.

-Father Albert received his Doctor of Ministry degree from the University of the South (Sewanee, TN) with an emphasis on Preaching.
-Church Publishing recently published his Doctoral Thesis with the title: “Talking God: Preaching to Contemporary Congregations”.
-Cutié became a member of the Episcopal Church on May 28, 2009.
+Father Albert became a member of the Episcopal Church on May 28, 2009.
 Originally ordained a priest in the Roman Catholic Church on May 13, 1995, he was officially received as a priest of The Episcopal Church on May 29, 2010 by Bishop Leo Frade, the third bishop of Southeast Florida.
 Father Albert and his wife, Ruhama, have three children and a cat.

 Talking God (2016) – His research on how the 21st Century Church communicates with the digital age